 The color scheme is applied to the outlines of the polygons.
 Polygon fills are fully transparent.

 The color scheme is applied to the outlines of the polygons.
 The color scheme is applied to the fills of the polygons as hatches.

 Modify unique value symbology

-You make most changes to unique value symbology from the Label view .
+You make most changes to unique value symbology from the Primary symbology tab of the Symbology pane .
 You can modify unique value symbology as follows:

 - To edit symbols, click a symbol in the Symbol column of the table to open the Format Symbol pane to modify the symbol or choose a different symbol.

 - For line and polygon features, click the drop-down arrow next to the symbol to set the symbol's legend patch.
-To change multiple patches at the same time, hold Shift+click or Ctrl+click to select the symbols, right-click the selection, and select Update legend patch to choose the patch shape.
+To change multiple patches at the same time, hold Shift or Ctrl while clicking the symbols, right-click the selection, and select Update legend patch to choose the patch shape.